 - Regular visiting artists delivering week-long workshops and residencies

 By choosing to study for a degree in Dance at Falmouth you will:

 - Be taught by friendly and approachable staff who are also practitioners active with their own dance companies or in areas of professional research.

 - Be based at the new Performance Centre, a high-specification facility purpose-built for students' specific needs with the very latest equipment.

-- Work closely alongside BA(Hons) Choregraphy students and have the opportunity to collaborate with Falmouth's music and composition students.
+- Have the opportunity to collaborate with Falmouth's music and composition students.

 - Benefit from the expertise of regular visiting artists, such as Kirstie Simson ("one of the legends of British dance and one of the greatest exponents of contact improvisation" - Time Out) and Marie Gabrielle Rotie, a Japanese Butoh expert who has presented works at the Royal Opera House, Laban and the Royal National Theatre.
 They both run week-long workshops with our students, focussing on specific areas of expertise.

 - Have the opportunity to benefit from exchanges with other institutions such as SNDO (Amsterdam), Towson (Maryland), Hollins University and the American Dance Festival